Golf Channel

-Golf Channel (also verbally referred to as simply "Golf") is an American sports television network owned by the NBC Sports Group division of NBCUniversal, a subsidiary of Comcast.
-Founded in Birmingham, Alabama, it is currently based out of NBC Sports' headquarters in Stamford, Connecticut.
+Golf Channel (also verbally referred to as simply "Golf" or "NBC Golf") is an American sports television network owned by the NBC Sports Group division of NBCUniversal, a subsidiary of Comcast.
+Founded in Birmingham, Alabama, it is currently based in NBC Sports' headquarters in Stamford, Connecticut.

-The channel focuses on coverage of the sport of golf, including live coverage of tournaments, as well as factual and instructional programming.
+Launched on January 16, 1995, the channel focuses on coverage of the sport of golf, including live coverage of tournaments, as well as factual and instructional programming.
 It is the cable television rightsholder of the PGA Tour, LPGA Tour, and PGA European Tour, and also holds rights to selected USGA tournaments and the NCAA Division I golf championships.
 Since 2016, it has also participated in NBC's coverage of the Summer Olympics, focusing on its golf competitions.

 Via the Golf Channel unit, Comcast also owns other golf-related businesses, including the course reservation service GolfNow, online golf instruction provider Revolution Golf, and the World Long Drive Championship.
 Some of these associated properties operate from the network's former home of Orlando, Florida.